veertuinc/getting-started/README.md

 Before integrating Anka with your CI, you need to install and configure the **Anka Virtualization CLI** and **Build Cloud Controller & Registry**.

 1. Obtain your trial license from https://veertu.com/getting-started-anka-trials/
-1. Install the **[Anka Virtualization and CLI package, then activate your license](https://ankadocs.veertu.com/docs/anka-cli/installation/#install-the-anka-cli)** with `./ANKA/install-anka-virtualization.bash ${LICENSE}`.
+1. Install the **[Anka Virtualization CLI package, then activate your license](https://ankadocs.veertu.com/docs/anka-cli/installation/#install-the-anka-cli)** with `./ANKA_BUILD_CLOUD/install-anka-build-virtualization-on-mac.bash`.
-2. Install the **Anka Build Cloud Controller & Registry** with `./ANKA/install-build-cloud-on-mac.bash`.
+2. Install the **Anka Build Cloud Controller & Registry** with `./ANKA_BUILD_CLOUD/install-anka-build-controller-and-registry-on-mac.bash`.
-3. Now generate your [Template and Tags](https://ankadocs.veertu.com/docs/getting-started/creating-your-first-vm/#understanding-vm-templates-tags-and-disk-usage) with `./ANKA/create-template.bash`.
+3. Now generate your [Template and Tags](https://ankadocs.veertu.com/docs/getting-started/creating-your-first-vm/#understanding-vm-templates-tags-and-disk-usage) with `./ANKA_BUILD_CLOUD/create-template.bash`.

 At this point, you can try [starting a VM instance from the Anka Build Cloud UI.](https://ankadocs.veertu.com/docs/getting-started/macos/#step-4-start-a-vm-instance-using-the-controller-ui)